 Two-Year Renewal Awards

-- If the eligible educational debt at the contract start date is less than $10,000, then applicants will only be considered for a one-year renewal award.
+- If the eligible educational debt at the contract start date is less than $10,000, then the applicant will only be considered for a one-year renewal award.

 There is no limit on the number of renewal awards an LRP awardee can receive.
 Successful renewal award applicants may continue to apply for, and potentially recieve, subsequent competitive renewal awards until the entire balance of their qualified educational debt is repaid.